Cross Border M&A Deals in The Renewable Energy Sector

 In February 2021, a total of $3.53 billion in cross-border power industry M&A agreements were announced throughout the world, headlined by IFM Investors, and the $2.19 billion asset purchase between Ontario Teachers’ Pension Plan and Brookfield Infrastructure Partners.

 Despite the issue, we have discussed above the number of cross-border transactions has increased quite radically over the past few decades.
-Though there have been a few economic crises and the situation has not been so conducive, it had not disturbed the upward trend in cross-border M&A activity.
+Though there have been a few economic crises and the situation has not been so conducive, it had not disturbed the upward trend in cross-border M&A deals and activity.

 More and more firms desire to go global since it provides excellent chances and is a less expensive choice for them to expand themselves inside.
 Looking into M&A attitudes throughout the world reveals that the business’s acquisition focus is shifting from domestic to cross-border transactions due to the numerous advantages it provides.